-To verify member eligibility, benefits and account information or to request assistance on using our online authorization portal, please call the telephone number listed on the back of the member's identification card.
+To obtain authorization or to verify member eligibility, benefits and account information, please call the telephone number listed on the back of the member's identification card.

 Prior Authorizations, Observation and Timely Notification Reminders for Medicare Advantage Members

 Getting the best care in the most appropriate setting is key to achieving the best outcomes for our Medicare Advantage members.
 These members rely on their health care professionals and their health plan to help coordinate this important aspect of their care.
 To do this, timely requests for service and communication is essential.